 The registration file of a Certification Agent also serves as a reference to formally identify the entity of the future external holders presented by this Certification Agent.

-Eventually, a Certification Agent can request certificates issued by "Banque de France AC v3 ID Forte" CA for himself, which can be used afterwards to :
+Eventually, a Certification Agent can request certificates issued by "Banque de France AC v3 ID Chiffrement" CA for himself.